 The word translated as "seweth" means "to sew" it is different than the word in the other verses which means "throws on".

 The Greek word translated as "piece" means "that which is thrown over".
 It is from the same root word as the verb that means "something thrown over" or "tossed on" used in the other versions of this verse.
-It has a number of meanings including "covering," "tapestry", and " bandage".
-This is an uncommon word for Christ to use.
+It has a number of meanings including "covering," "tapestry", and " bandage". this is an uncommon word for Christ to use.

 "New" is a Greek word "not fulled" referring to the process of abrading cloth so that it becomes fuller, softer, and warmer.
 This process is used specifically for wool.
 Abrasion pulls the hairs in the woven cloth ("felting" is a similar process for unwoven wool) and tangles them.
 As the fibers are pulled together, the cloth gets smaller.
 When you wear, use, and wash a wool garment, it is naturally "fulled," which also makes it shrink.
 Fulling is usually part of preparing the wool before it is sewn into garments because wear alone will full the wool, shrinking it.
 However, in the simpler clothing of Christ's era, which required much less cutting, sewing, and fitting, clothes could be made with raw cloth and fulled by wear.
-This word is related to the word Christ uses to describe himself "filling up" or "fulfilling" the OT.
-This is different than the "new" used later in the verse (and in Luk 5:36).
+This word is related to the word Christ uses to describe himself "filling up" or "fulfilling" the OT. this is different than the "new" used later in the verse (and in Luke 5:36).
 It is also not the Greek word commonly translated as "new" in the NT.

-The word translated as "cloth" really means a "rag" or "tatter."
-This is a negative description of the patch.
-This is an uncommon word for Christ to use.
+The word translated as "cloth" really means a "rag" or "tatter." this is a negative description of the patch. this is an uncommon word for Christ to use.

 The word translated as "on" means "against", "before", "by" or "on."

 The word translated as "old" means old in years both in a good sense and a bad one.
 In a good sense, it means "venerable" and in a bad sense, "obsolete."
 Because the point here is that we want to preserve the coat or cloak, it should be translated in the positive sense.
-"Old" means respected and prized not worn out.
-This is an uncommon word for Christ to use.
+"Old" means respected and prized not worn out. this is an uncommon word for Christ to use.

 The word translated as "garment" means an outer garment ("a cloak") like we would use a coat or jacket today.
 This quality of this garment was how people judge social status.
 This specific garment signaled religious affiliation.